 Vanaheim – Realm of the Vanir

-Vanaheim is the world of the Vanir gods, the lesser deities in Norse mythology.
+Vanaheim is the world of the Vanir gods (see our full post on Vanaheim), the lesser deities in Norse mythology.
 They warred with the Aesir in the past, and exchanged hostages to maintain the peace.

 It seems that the two races probably went to war because the Vanir engage in practices the Aesir disdained, including incest and forbidden types of magic.